-Within the Global Exclusion Process VALAM will pay attention to not invest in companies or sovereign debt that are found to be in breach of multiple standards defining human and children's rights (i.e. the "Universal Declaration of Human Rights", the "United Nations Guiding Principles for Business and Human Rights"; the "International Labour Organization Core Conventions".
+Within the Global Exclusion Process VALAM will pay attention to not invest in companies or sovereign debt that are found to be in breach of multiple standards defining human and children's

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. rights (i.e. the "Universal Declaration of Human Rights", the "United Nations Guiding Principles for Business and Human Rights"; the "International Labour Organization Core Conventions".
 Children's rights are assessed as defined by the relevant International Labour Organisation (ILO) and United Nations International Children's Emergency Fund (UNICEF) recommendations).
 VALAM will assess this risk also through the categorization into a 5 Risk Grading Scoring (from "low" to "severe").
 If the controversy is "severe" the corporate is put in the exclusion list and becomes non investable.
 If the controversy risk is "high" (just below "severe") the corporate is put on a watchlist for a strict monitoring.